What is people management?

 Everybody feels safe in their comfort zone.
 But sometimes, it is good to bend the rules and mix things up.
 It’s beneficial to break the routine occasionally to disrupt predictable behavior patterns to avoid getting stuck.

-4. Confide in yourself and your team members
+4. Have confidence in yourself and your team members

 You have to trust that they will work together to complete any task that comes their way without your constant supervision.